 In a review, McAllaster et al (2009) noted that traditionally, esophagectomy has been the standard treatment for BE with HGD.
 This practice is supported by studies revealing unexpected adenocarcinoma in 29 to 50 % of esophageal resection specimens for HGD.
 In addition, esophagectomy employed prior to tumor invasion of the muscularis mucosa results in 5-year survival rates in excess of 80 %.
 Although esophagectomy can result in improved survival rates for early-stage cancer, it is accompanied by significant morbidity and mortality.
 Recently, more accurate methods of surveillance and advances in endoscopic therapies have allowed scientists and clinicians to develop treatment strategies with lower morbidity for HGD.
 Early data suggested that carefully selected patients with HGD can be managed safely with endoscopic therapy, with outcomes comparable to surgery, but with less morbidity.
 This is an especially attractive approach for patients that either can not tolerate or decline surgical esophagectomy.
 For patients that are surgical candidates, high-volume centers have demonstrated improved morbidity and mortality rates for esophagectomy.
 The addition of laparoscopic esophagectomy adds a less invasive surgical resection to the treatment armanentarium.
 The authors concluded that esophagectomy will remain the gold-standard treatment of BE with HGD until clinical research validates the role of endoscopic therapies.

-In a review of the literature, Gilbert, et al. (2011) stated that the general prevalence of BE is estimated at 1.6-3% and follows a demographic distribution similar to EAC.
-Both short-segment (<3 cm) and long-segment (≥3 cm) BE confer a significant risk for EAC that is increased by the development of dysplasia.
+In a review of the literature, Gilbert et al (2011) stated that the general prevalence of BE is estimated at 1.6 to 3 % and follows a demographic distribution similar to EAC.
+Both short-segment (less than 3 cm) and long-segment (greater than or equal to 3 cm) BE confer a significant risk for EAC that is increased by the development of dysplasia.
 The author stated that the treatment for flat high-grade dysplasia is endoscopic radiofrequency ablation therapy.
 The author noted that the benefits of ablation for non-dysplastic BE and BE with low-grade dysplasia have yet to be validated.

 Jankowski and Odze (2009) stated that gastro-intestinal cancers account for about 25 % of all cancer deaths in the Western world.
 There is a need for a preventive strategy that can utilize biomarkers in order to stratify patients into appropriate screening or surveillance programs.
 In cancer biology, the best biomarkers are germline adenomatous polyposis coli mutations, which are highly predictive of colon cancer.
 In other areas, such as BE, despite early excellent success in identifying the importance of p16, p53, and aneuploidy in esophageal adenocarcinoma pathogenesis, useful biomarkers are still not widely used in clinical practice.
 New molecular biomarkers may be identified in the next decade, such as epigenetic methylation patterns and genetic polymorphisms.
 In the meantime, clinicians must rely on robust, inexpensive methods such as standard histopathology.
 Dysplasia is still the mainstay of cancer prediction in most inflammatory disorders of the gastrointestinal tract and is an independent marker of cancer risk.